mebitek/TasmotaInverter/README.md

 ### Installation

-1. Copy the files to the /data folder on your venus:
+1. Copy all the files to the /data/dbus-tasmota-inverter folder on your venus:

-   - /data/dbus-tasmota-inverter/dbus-tasmota-inverter.py
-   - /data/dbus-tasmota-inverter/kill_me.sh
-   - /data/dbus-tasmota-inverter/service/run

 2. Set permissions for files:

-   `chmod 755 /data/dbus-tasmota-inverter/service/run`

-   `chmod 755 /data/dbus-tasmota-inverter/kill_me.sh`
+   `chmod 755 /data/dbus-tasmota-inverter/install.sh`

-3. Get two files from the [velib_python](https://github.com/victronenergy/velib_python) and install them on your venus:

-   - /data/dbus-tasmota-inverter/vedbus.py
-   - /data/dbus-tasmota-inverter/ve_utils.py

-4. Add a symlink your service directory :

-   `ln -s /data/dbus-tasmota-inverter/service /opt/victronenergy/service/dbus-tasmota-inverter`

-   The daemon-tools should automatically start this service within seconds.
+3. run `install.sh`

+4. (optional) to uninstall just run `uninstall.sh`

 ### Debugging
 You can turn debug off on `config.ini` -> `debug=false`